M O N O T Y P E S

-I have been making monotypes for 40+ years and I like making them because the ink is as easily wiped away as it is added, allowing the image to quickly go through many changes.
+I have been making monotypes for almost 50 years and I like making them because the ink is as easily wiped away as it is added, allowing the image to quickly go through many changes.
 Monotypes are the perfect marriage of painting and printmaking.
 They require the same sensibility as a painter, working in full color directly on the plate, yet the prints have unmistakable qualities that can only be achieved by printing the color on paper.

-Monotypes, with its rich and versatile techniques are conducive with my long-standing interest in gestural mark-making and rich textures.
+Monotypes, with its rich and versatile techniques, are conducive with my long-standing interest in gestural mark-making and rich textures.
 I always push the limits of this medium yet I feel I have only scratched the surface.

 To view a series of monotypes made using shapes cut out of sheet metal, click the center link below.